GorgonMeducer/PLOOC/README.md

 - Support strict type checking/validation in certain compilers, such as IAR with multi-file compilation enabled.
 - Compliant with __ANSI-C99__
 - Low-overhead
 > NOTE: Almost ZERO OVERHEAD.
-The template fully utilises the ANSI-C enforce compilation rules to deliver desired OO feature with the necessary cost.
+The template fully utilises the ANSI-C enforced compilation rules to deliver desired OO features with the the least necessary cost.

         - Suitable for both bare-metal and RTOS.
         - Suitable for both 8bit and 32bit MCU

 ### What makes PLOOC different from other OOCs?
 The concept of OOC is not new.
-There are plenty of libraries, SDKs, templates providing objected-oriented programming extension to ANSI-C language.
+There are plenty of libraries, SDKs, templates providing objected-oriented programming extensions to ANSI-C language.
 Although PLOOC emphasizes its low-overhead feature in both code size and performance, but a lot of macro template based ooc solutions are also low-overhead.
 PLOOC doesn't force you to use heap or pool for memory management, it doesn't provide GC feature.
-It simply leave those options to users, so it is suitable for even 8bit system.
+It simply leaves those options to users, so it is suitable for even 8bit system.
 Well, you can take this as draw-backs of PLOOC.
 I don't want to argue about this.

-**So what really set PLOOC different from the others?
+**So what really sets PLOOC different from the others?
 Is it simply another re-invented wheel?**

 The answer is NO. Of course.
 PLOOC brings an unique feature most of others don't have.
-It let private members of a class truly become private, i.e. protected.
+It lets private members of a class truly become private, i.e. protected.
 So users outside of the class source code are prevented from accessing the private members.
 What they see will be a solid memory, a mask created with byte array.
 Since class is mimicked by structure in C, the class in PLOOC is implemented with the masked-structure.
-As people expected, only class source code can access the private member, only class source code of a derived class can access the protected member of the base class and everyone can accesss the public members.
+As people expected, only class source code can access the private members, only class source code of a derived class can access the protected members of the base class and everyone can accesss the public members.

 How could this be?
 You might already figure it out simply through the word "masked-structure".
 As you noticed, it could be nothing more than a fancy type-cheating trick in header files.
-The type-cheating trick works well until some strict-type-checking compiler is encoutered, the most famous (notorious) one is IAR with multi-file compilation mode enabled.
+The type-cheating trick works well until some strict-type-checking compiler is encoutered.
+The most famous (notorious) one is IAR with multi-file compilation mode enabled.
 No type-cheating can survive from the bloody axe of IAR multi-file compilation mode.

     //! the original structure in class source code struct byte_queue_t {